jsf116/Test-Expander/Readme.md

     In both cases the options have to be supplied as arguments to the test script.
     To do so separate the arguments from prove's own arguments with the arisdottle (`::`).

+- Another idea inspired by other module namely by [Test::Most](https://metacpan.org/pod/Test::Most) is the idea of immediate stop of test file execution if one of the tests fails.

+    This feature can be applied both for the whole test file using the **-bail** option

+        use Test::Expander -bail => 1;

+    and for a part of it using the functions **bail\_on\_failure** and **restore\_failure\_handler** to activate and deactivate this reaction, correspondingly.

     - Selection by name